noplacenoaddress/RNMnetwork/Part 4 - My experience/4 - meswifi.md

 ![sant Fost](../Images/1367578604315.jpg)

 Look at the summit antenna.
 It's for the magnetic steam machine.
+And other cable, this type **ethernet** [[18]](https://en.wikipedia.org/wiki/Ethernet), is culpable of all my adventure.

 ### External Links